 Kerlingarfjoll Iceland Map

-Above you’ll find a map of the routes to Kerlingarfjoll.
+HOW TO USE THIS MAP: Above you’ll find a map of my route to Kerlingarfjoll.
 Click on the top left of the map to find separate layers marking the route and points of interest.
 You can hide and show different layers, or click icons on the map to see the names of places I mention in this travel guide.
 “Star” the map to save it to your own Google Maps, or open the map in a new window for a larger version.
 Enjoy!

 Exploring Hveradalir Geothermal Area

 Some of the summits in Kerlingarfjoll are covered in snow year-round, like Fannborg and Snækollur.
 In fact, at one time there was a ski-lift, but as global temperatures warmed they removed it due to lack of snow.

 I spent about 4 hours hiking around and photographing the Hveradalir geothermal area of Kerlingarfjoll after camping out in their campground the night before.

 Walking through thick steam clouds pouring from fumaroles, and hiking up its muddy orange slopes, I felt like an astronaut exploring another planet!